Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

-- Raleigh has picked up an RBI in 27.5% of his games this season, with more than one RBI in 11.3% of his games.
-He has also driven in three or more runs in three contests.
+- Raleigh has driven in a run in 22 games this year (27.2%), including nine games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.